Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 Does it mention repeated tools or methods?

-Mentions of data modeling, economic analysis, software implementation, or technical delivery usually imply specialization.
+Mentions of data modeling, economic analysis, software implementation, or technical delivery usually imply specialization and a domain-weighted interview.

 Does it describe broad problem solving?

-If the copy centers on ambiguous client issues, multiple industries, and flexible staffing, that leans generalist.
+If the copy centers on ambiguous client issues, multiple industries, and flexible staffing, that leans generalist and the interview will lean on case structure.

-If you want a cleaner way to spot what the role is really asking for, the consulting toolkit bundle is a useful reference point.
+If you want a cleaner way to spot what a role is really asking for, compare the posting against the consulting career path and the firm-type breakdown above.

 Which Path Helps If You Are Still Undecided?

-If you do not know your long-term niche, generalist roles usually buy you more time.
-You get to sample industries and functions before locking yourself into a specialty.
-That matters for candidates who are strong problem solvers but still exploring where they fit.
+If you do not yet know your long-term niche, generalist roles buy you time.
+You sample industries and functions before locking into a specialty, and given that most consultants do not specialize until years 2 to 4 anyway, you lose nothing by starting broad.
+That matters for strong problem solvers who are still exploring where they fit.

-If you already know your target domain, specialist roles can be the smarter move.
-A candidate who wants healthcare, pricing, or analytics does not need broad optionality as much as they need repetition and depth.
-In that case, the specialist track can get you to useful expertise faster.
+If you already know your target domain, a specialist role can be the smarter move.
+A candidate who wants healthcare, pricing, or analytics needs repetition and depth more than broad optionality, and the specialist track gets you to useful expertise faster.
+The one caution: you are betting on that domain staying in demand, so pick a niche with durable pull rather than a passing trend.

-That tradeoff is why there is no universal winner.
-A good consulting career is about picking the work you can sustain long enough to get strong at it.
+There is no universal winner here.
+A good consulting career is about picking work you can sustain long enough to get strong at it.

-It affects both resume screening and interview prep.
-Generalist roles reward evidence that you can think across contexts.
-Specialist roles reward evidence that you already understand the domain or can learn it quickly.
+It affects both resume screening and the interview itself.
+Generalist roles reward evidence that you can think across contexts; specialist roles reward evidence that you already understand the domain or can learn it fast.

-If you are aiming at a generalist seat, interview prep should emphasize structure, synthesis, and case range.
-If you are aiming at a specialist seat, you should also study the domain language and common client problems in that niche.
-That is where case interview prep guide and case interview examples help in different ways.
+If you are aiming at a generalist seat, prep should emphasize structure, synthesis, and case range.
+If you are aiming at a specialist seat, you should also study the domain language and the common client problems in that niche, because the interview will probe both.
+That is why the case interview prep guide and case interview examples help in different ways: one builds the transferable structure, the other lets you rehearse the specific problem shapes a target practice will throw at you.

 Where Do Candidates Commonly Go Wrong?